FEUP-ESOF-2020-21/open-cx-t3g4/DOCS/Development-Report.md

 * **Normal Flow**:
    * The Participant logs in;
-   * The Participant selects the join meeting button;
+   * The Participant selects the See Available Conferences button;
+   * The Participant joins in a Conference;
    * The Participant chooses 3 of the 5 topics os interest provided by the Speaker;